IATI/sphinx-theme/README.md

 ## How do I use IATI Sphinx Theme?

-Please see the [IATI Sphinx Theme Documentation](https://iati-sphinx-theme.readthedocs-hosted.com/en/latest/) for usage instructions.
+See the [IATI Sphinx Theme Documentation](https://iati-sphinx-theme.readthedocs-hosted.com/en/latest/) for usage instructions.

+If you are creating or editing an IATI documentation site, see the [IATI Docs Base](https://github.com/IATI/iati-docs-base) for relevant information.

 ## How do I contribute to IATI Sphinx Theme?